rolling-scopes-school/tasks/stage1/tasks/pair-em-up/README.md

 - **Game title**: "Pair 'em Up" prominently displayed
 - **Author credit**: Author's GitHub username with a clickable link to their profile
 - **Mode selection**: Buttons or interface to choose between Classic, Random, and Chaotic game modes
-- **Continue game button**: Appears only when a saved game exists; allows resuming a previously saved game
+- **Continue game button**: Appears/enabled only when a saved game exists; allows resuming a previously saved game
-- **Settings access**: Button to open the settings panel/modal
+- **Settings access**: Settings panel/modal with audio and theme controls
-- **Results access**: Button to view game history and high scores
+- **Results access**: Panel/modal with scores table

 ### 🎭 Game Modes